dongra02/sei-project-4/README.md

     campaign_notices = NestedNoticeSerializer(many=True)
 ```

-Once we had the user stories and chat functioning properly between the front-end and the database, we worked together to complete styling and layout on the remaining front-end components.
+Once we had the user stories and chat functioning properly between the front end and the database, we worked together to complete styling and layout on the remaining front end components.
 Remaining time was used to add extra features including 2 additional models for a campaign notice board as well as shifts that can be matched between users and campaigns (similar to skills).
 The final steps included error handling related to forms and authorization.

 <div align='center'>
   <img src='./images/landing.jpg'>
 </div>

 ## Future Version Considerations
 My teammate and I have decided to work on a second version of this application without the time constraint.
-Our goals for the back-end are to re-examine the models and views looking for opportunities to better utilize Django's capabilities, particularly our current use of and interaction with the ‘ManyToMany’ fields.
+Our goals for the back end are to re-examine the models and views looking for opportunities to better utilize Django's capabilities, particularly our current use of and interaction with the ‘ManyToMany’ fields.
 On the front end, we would like to incorporate Hooks and a few other aspects that will make state and props management cleaner.